 - Abstract body:

 - There is a 1,500-character limit for your abstract (not including spaces).

 - A character counter, underneath the abstract entry box, will help you keep track of the length.

 - Special characters and formatting can be inserted using the formatting toolbar, just above the title and abstract entry boxes.

 - Topic Category: From the dropdown menu, select the appropriate abstract topic category for your submission.

-- NOTE: Occasionally the Abstract Programming Chairs maybe reassign your abstract to a topic category more closely aligns with where your abstract should be presented.
+- NOTE: Occasionally the Abstract Programming Chairs may reassign your abstract to a different topic category.

 - Presentation Preference: From the next dropdown menu, select your presentation preference.

 - All accepted abstracts will be scheduled as posters.